yuliamorozova2022/ft_irc/ref/naomilog.md

 	- Privmsg seems to be working on surface, but something is incorrect when trying to actually use it?
 Also, formatting from wechat PRIVMSG has server name in the privmsg command, is that part of regular formatting?

 27.03
 	- seems that RPL_TOPIC should be in the format
 				[332 <client.nickname> <channel.name> :<channel.topic>]
 		In the previous version we skipped the user's nickname which is why weechat displayed the topic message weird.
-	- Added TOPIC command, which calls RPL topic. doesnt work with multiple channels
+	- Added TOPIC command, which calls RPL_topic. doesnt work with multiple channels

+28.03
+	- added server.sendToEveryone message that sends to all connected members. currently used only in NICK
+	- fixed nick command function to be able to change nick after user already registered.
+	- PRIV_MSG works!!! both to channel and user.
+AYYYYYYYY